app-generator/django-pixel/README.md

 # [Django Pixel Lite](https://appseed.us/django/django-pixel-bootstrap-uikit)

-Open-Source **Django** starter coded with basic modules, database, ORM and deployment scripts on top of **[Pixel Lite](https://docs.appseed.us/content/bootstrap-template/pixel-lite-template)** UI Kit, a fully responsive and modern Bootstrap 4 UI Kit that will help you build creative and professional websites.
+Open-Source **Django** starter coded with basic modules, database, ORM and deployment scripts on top of **[Pixel Lite](https://docs.appseed.us/content/bootstrap-template/pixel-lite-template)** UI Kit, a fully responsive and modern **Bootstrap 5 UI Kit** that will help you build creative and professional websites.
 The Django codebase is provided with database, ORM, authentication, and deployment scripts.

 <br />